Welcome to The Dickerson Site- UPDATED 1-23-2023 please see News & Updates section

 *collection can infer a group of rods that do not get used, which is not the case.

 Above (bottom)- When I acquired the '56 8014 Guide, it had been fished quite a bit but was very straight and retained all of its backbone.
 However, the grip was badly worn, ridged, and would disintegrate a little more with each use.
-Per Brandin and I (Per working and me providing encouragement) replaced the grip using an old master's secret which leaves the rest of the rod undisturbed.
-Please do not ask as I am sworn to protect this information until it is time for me to pass it along to a worthy recipient of the next generation.
+Per Brandin and I (Per working and me providing encouragement) replaced the grip using a method which leaves the rest of the rod undisturbed.

 An iconic 8014 Guide: The cover art of Schaaf and Stein’s, Dickerson: The Man and His Rods, shows an Arthur Taylor watercolor collage featuring the iconic Dickerson 8014 Guide.
 The rod shown was Jerry Stein’s personal 1951 Dickerson 8014 Guide attached to a 3 3/8” pre-war Hardy St. George.
 This rod was sold within the last couple of years on Codella’s tackle site.
 Though it did have one tip slightly short, it sold for a very reasonable price considering the model and its particular history.
 I do not believe the listing mentioned any past history including who the rod belonged to.